Lella Kmar: Third reign (1906–1922)

-After Muhammad V Nasir's ascension to the throne in 1906, she was rehabilitated until the latter married her in 1908.
+She was rehabilitated after Muhammad V Nasir's ascension to the throne in 1906, until he married her in 1908.

-In his reign, she became the undisputed ruler of the palace, as the Bey was interested in her, and he issued an official decree affirming her protection and ceasing to harm her and not infringing on her and her rights.
-He also allocated a salary for her and challenged a list of all her expenses.
+During his reign, she became the undisputed ruler of the palace as the Bey was interested in her.
+He issued an official decree affirming her protection, forbidding any harm to come to her, and safeguarding her rights.
+He also granted her a salary and compiled a list of all her expenses.

-This power enabled her to establish relationships with personalities outside the royal palace in Tunisia, during that time she met Princess Nazli Fazil, who is a descendant of the dynasty of Muhammad Ali of Egypt (Royal Family of Egypt) and the wife of Khelil Bouhageb who will become the Prime minister of the Kingdom of Tunisia.
-Lella Kmar was eager to know her after what Nasir Bey told her about when he saw her for the first time during the reception she and her husband held to celebrate the arrival of Muhammad Abduh to Tunisia in 1903.
+This power enabled her to establish relationships with people outside the royal palace in Tunisia.
+During this time, she met Princess Nazli Fazil, a descendant of the Muhammad Ali dynasty of Egypt and wife of Khelil Bouhageb, who would become Prime Minister of the Kingdom of Tunisia.
+Eager to know more about her, Lella Kmar asked Nasir Bey about the first time he saw her, during the reception she and her husband held to celebrate the arrival of Muhammad Abduh in Tunisia in 1903.

-But what Muhammad V did most to honor his wife was her dedication of the Essaada Palace in La Marsa that he specifically built for her between 1914 and 1915, that is, in the midst of the First World War.
+However, the most significant gesture Muhammad V made in honour of Lalla Kmar was the dedication of the Essaada Palace in La Marsa, which he had built specifically for her between 1914 and 1915 — in the midst of the First World War.

-Just as Lella Kmar was the center of the advice of Ali III, the situation was with Muhammad V, and this situation continued until his death on 8 July 1922 and she was around 60 years old at the time.
+Just as Lella Kmar was pivotal in Ali III's decision-making, the same was repeated with Muhammad V. This continued until his death on 8 July 1922, when she was around 60 years old.